Balancing Plantains in Your Keto Diet Through Effective Timing for Optimal Results

-A brown bowl of sliced and dehydrated plantains is on top of a white plate beside two pieces of green non-keto plantains displayed on a wooden surface.
+A brown bowl filled with sliced, dehydrated plantains sits on a white plate next to two fresh green plantains, all displayed on a wooden surface.

-Plantains are staple foods in some areas of the world but unfortunately they are not keto or low carb due to the amount of carbs within them.
+Plantains are staple foods in some areas of the world, but unfortunately, plantains keto are not suitable as they are not low carb due to their high carbohydrate content.1

 However, there are several colors of plantains, preparation methods and levels of ripeness to inspect to truly cover the topic of whether or not they’re keto.